 Cons: Small entrance fee to park in their facilities, but you can park through the neighborhood and enter through the open side entrance.

-Urban photos are really popular right now and can be a lot of fun.
+Urban photos are popular right now and can be a lot of fun.
 If you would like a super stylish photo session, then an urban setting is what you may be looking for.
 The texture and colors that an urban setting can offer make fantastic backdrops.
-Urban areas can be scheduled mid day. often lean toward urban areas with architectural interest.
+Urban areas can be scheduled mid-day. often lean toward urban areas with architectural interest.
 Look for historic neighborhoods, seek out alleyways, parks, cobblestone streets, or even sidewalks that are shaded at midday.
 I recommend this look for branding individual that want to tell their story.
 Bringing forth some personality to a business brand.

-San Juan Capistrano Mission
+San Juan Capistrano Mission, Los Rios Historic District

 San Juan Capistrano is filled with colorful and vibrant backdrops, making it a perfect location to shoot.
 San Juan Capistrano Train Depot is bright and rustic and sits across the street from the city’s historic Mission.
 San Juan offers a rustic, ivory-covered brick building, and an old red train caboose dating back to 1869.
 The train station lends itself to undeniably unique photos.
 The Mission Building provides a historic site feature in a ivory color, with charming stone arches, bright flowering gardens, and pure Southern California sunshine.